ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Portfolio.md

 tags:
    Stock
 ---
 How many posts about how to become a investment master, especially recent time between craziest February to May.
 I have to admit to this. *Yes, I'm one of the many*.
-This post is more like prevent me from being cocky
+This post is more like prevent me from being cocky and record everything I found in the path.

+All the failures

 # Stock